kyma-project/btp-manager/docs/user/02-10-usage.md

 ## Deploy an SAP BTP service in your Kyma cluster

-After successfully installing SAP BTP Service Operator, you can create a Service Instance and a Service Binding.
+After successfully installing your Secret, you can create a Service Instance and a Service Binding.

 > **NOTE:** This section provides a real example with the real `auditlog-api` service.
 Use your real Secret to successfully complete the procedure.